Best laptop for writers, journalists, bloggers, and more in 2024 – our favorite choices

 Writers favor laptops because they are the digital equivalent of a notebook or writing pad – portable, easy to pull out on a whim when inspiration strikes even at the most inconvenient of times, and durable, able to withstand trips to the coffee shop, the park, and shared work spaces.

 To that end, battery life is, alongside the keyboard, one of the most important factors of a laptop fit for a writer.
-In general, non-gaming laptops tend to offer respectable battery efficiency with at least six to eight hours between charges on average, while higher-end options top out at 12 hours.
+In general, non-gaming laptops tend to offer respectable battery efficiency, with at least six to eight hours between charges on average, while higher-end options top out at 12 hours.

 Whether your favorite writing haunts don’t have a power outlet at hand or inspiration comes to you in the great outdoors, the last thing you want is an ominous pop-up warning of an imminent shutdown.
 We urge you to spend a little more, if your budget allows it, for better battery life – you’ll thank yourself in the long run.
+If you’re looking for laptops with great battery, check out our top picks for the best battery life laptops.

 Your screen size dictates the size of the laptop and keyboard, so you’ll need to weigh up whether you prefer more on-screen real estate to write and check research materials or a smaller footprint, so the laptop easily slips into a satchel.
 It’s a balance between efficiency and portability.

 As a happy middle ground, we favor 15-inch options: plenty of on-screen space to view all your text, but small enough for easy transport.
-13-inch laptops are ultra-compact and lightweight, but if you’re a writer that prefers to see the written page in its entirety rather than a paragraph or two at a time, they may stunt your workflow.
+13-inch laptops are ultra-compact and lightweight, but if you’re a writer who prefers to see the written page in its entirety rather than a paragraph or two at a time, they may stunt your workflow.

-17-inch laptops fit for writing do exist and are great for writers that have a fixed writing spot in a home office and aren’t often on the move, in which case, you may want to consider a desktop PC.
+17-inch laptops fit for writing do exist and are great for writers who have a fixed writing spot in a home office and aren’t often on the move, in which case, you may want to consider a desktop PC.

 The best operating system comes down to personal preference.
 Your preferred OS will largely dictate your laptop options.